tyedem/Machine-Learning-Trader/README.md

 Hyperparameter optimization (HPO) is the process by which we aim to improve the performance of a model by choosing the right set of hyperparameters.
 Some Hyperparameter Examples: criterion max_depth min_samples_split

 Grid Search In grid search, we try every combination of the set of hyperparameters that the user-specified.
-Grid search is implemented in scikit-learn under the name of GridSearchCV Grod Search should be used if the model you are tuning does not have too many parameters, or if you don’t have too much training data.
+Grid search is implemented in scikit-learn under the name of GridSearchCV Grid Search should be used if the model you are tuning does not have too many parameters, or if you don’t have too much training data.

-In HPO, we generally : Select a set of hyperparameters to test Train a model with those hyperparameters on validation data Evaluate the performance of the model Move on to the next set of hyperparameters Keep the hyperparameters which improve the performance the most
+In HPO, we generally, select a set of hyperparameters to test/train a model with those hyperparameters on validation data, evaluate the performance of the model, then move on to the next set of hyperparameters.
+We keep the hyperparameters which improve the performance the most

 #Hyperperameter Algorithm:Grid search #Random Forest from sklearn.model_selection import GridSearchCV